5/5/2025

 Ken Worthington

 Hi, good morning.
-Thanks for taking the question.
-We've seen a number of articles mention that Europe is looking to be increasingly attractive as an investment market with private credit being called out specifically.
-Given ARIES just recently completed the largest direct lending fund, I think ever, what are you guys seeing in terms of the pipeline and the opportunity set in Europe and how does that compare to what you're seeing in the U.S.?
+Thank you for taking the question.
+We've seen a number of articles mention that Europe is looking to be increasingly attractive as an investment market, with private credit being called out specifically.
+Given ARIES just recently completed the largest direct lending fund, I think, ever, what are you guys seeing in terms of the pipeline and the opportunity set in Europe?
+And how does that compare to what you're seeing in the U.S.?
 Sure.
-Thanks for

 speaker